Vyral/base-template/_posts/2022-11-23-do-buyers-need-an-agent-for-new-construction.md

 {% include excerpt.html %}

 Do you need an agent when buying a new-construction home?
 As the market has changed, this has become a very interesting topic again.
 We went from new home builders shooing agents away to now getting daily emails where they incentivize us to bring buyers.
-You should always have representation when you're purchasing at home, whether it's new construction or not.
+You should always have representation when you're purchasing a home, whether it's new construction or not.
 An agent will ensure that you're protected and that you understand all the next steps.

 {% include pullquote.html %}